-Jonas Lencer manages the strategic development of the practice and oversees the design, construction and delivery of a mixed use portfolio of high profile projects.
-These include North West Cambridge Hotel, Charlton Workstack, Wick Lane and Faraday House at Battersea Power Station.
-His speciality is combining the design concept with innovative construction techniques including Design for Manufacture and Assembly (DfMA), prefabrication and engineered timber.
-In 2017 the practice won the RIBA Stirling Prize for Hastings Pier.
+Jonas Lencer manages the strategic development of the practice and oversees the design, construction and delivery of a portfolio of high-profile projects.
+These include Eddington Hotel, WorkStack, Faraday House at Battersea Power Station and the Aylesham Centre.
+His speciality is combining design concepts with innovative construction techniques including Design for Manufacture and Assembly (DfMA), prefabrication and engineered timber.
+In 2017 the practice won the RIBA Stirling Prize for Hastings Pier..